superpaik/LAH-LMMSAdditionalHotKeys/README.md

 If you don't have AutoHotKey, you will need:
 <ul>
 	<li>LMMSAdditionalHotKeys.exe : main script</li>
-	<li>Yo can download it to any local folder.
-Upon executing the exe an icon try will be added from where you can exit the script, suspend the HotKeys or pause the script in case it alters the behaviour of other program's hotkeys.</li>
+	<li>You can download it to any local folder.
+Upon executing the exe an icon try will be added from where you can exit the script, suspend or pause the HotKeys in case it alters the behaviour of other program's hotkeys.</li>
 </ul>